M8tth3/LabNotebook/_posts/2023-10-29-individual.md

 > I was incorrect because redundancy could act as a backup to ensure video files are not lost.
 The answer would be B because the full-quality original versions of videos would be lost if lossy compression is used.
 <img src="/LabNotebook/images/Quiz/17.png">
 > The answer would be to have a larger number of perspectives reflected in encyclopedia content because user's can edit articles and provide input across the web.

+## Memories
+> Some of my best memories this trimester were staying up the night before and finishing up our project before the live review.
+There would always be lots of fun bugs that we would have to google/chatgpt to fix, but the end result was always worth it.
+The most satisfying moment for me personally was when I got the PUT request working.
+I was so relieved after solving the CORS error and seeing the console message "PUT request successful".
+Probably the most rewarding experience for me the entire tri.
+Throughout this trimester I gained lots of experience with objects, especially during the passion project which required us to make a player object that would have stats.
+Since I was DevOps, I also had to check out the backend and how it worked, so I gained experience with classes there as well.
+I learned the importance of comments when I had to chatgpt a ton of the backend to understand it, and when it was a nightmare to look for code in the frontend.
+In the future, I want to gain more experience with problem-solving algorithms and data structures like binary trees.